 Trillium Community Health Plan is a Coordinated Care Organization (CCO).
 We are a group of all types of health care providers who work together for people on OHP in our community.
-The providers in our CCO include Trillium, Trillium Behavioral Health, Advantage Dental Services, Capitol Dental Care, Oregon Dental Service and MTM.
-Trillium CCO provides free rides, also called non-emergent transportation (NEMT), and physical, mental, and dental health services to all of Washington, Clackamas and Multnomah Counties.
+The providers in our CCO include Trillium, Trillium Behavioral Health, Advantage Dental Services, Capitol Dental Care, Oregon Dental Service and RideSource.
+Trillium CCO provides free rides, also called non-emergent transportation (NEMT), and physical, mental, and dental health services to all of Lane County, the City of Reedsport, and people living in the following zip codes: 97448; 97456; 97424; 97436; 97441; 97467; 97473; 97493; 97446; and 97449.

-What are managed care and fee-for-service?
+What are managed care and feefor-service?

 CCOs (Coordinated Care Organizations) are a type of managed care.
-The Oregon Health Authority (OHA) wants people on OHP to have their health care managed by private companies set up to do just that.
+The Oregon Health Authority (OHA) wants people on OHP to have their health care managed by private companies set upto do just that.
 OHA pays managed care companies a set amount each month to provide their members the health care services they need.